Nance-Lab/diff_classifier/paper.md

 Due to variations in experimental conditions and image quality, user-selected tracking parameters can vary widely from video to video.
-As parameter selection can also vary from user to user, this also brings up the issue of reproducibility. diff\_classifier addresses these issues with regression tools to predict input tracking parameters and parallelized script-based implementations in Amazon Web Services (AWS) S3 and Batch services.
+As parameter selection can also vary from user to user, this also brings up the issue of reproducibility. diff$\_$classifier addresses these issues with regression tools to predict input tracking parameters and parallelized script-based implementations in Amazon Web Services (AWS) S3 and Batch services.
 By manually tracking a small subset of the entire video dataset to be analyzed (5-10 videos